 J. SHIPPING, ROUTING and RELATED INSTRUCTIONS

-1. The carrier must coordinate an appointment time to deliver the merchandise to SUPERVALU's respective distribution center.
+1. The carrier must coordinate an appointment time to deliver the product to SUPERVALU's respective distribution center.
 Failure to do so may result in a financial penalty, which varies by distribution in addition to delayed unloading.

 2. All shipments having the same destination on the same day must be combined and shipped on a single bill of lading, at the same price bracket, including shipments consigned to a freight consolidator.